 - Headaches and jaw aches

-- Swelling and bleeding in your gums
+- Swelling and bleeding of the gums

 - Swelling of the lymph nodes in your neck